-The basic courses include Mathematics, Physics, Data Analytics, Design, User, Society & Enterprise and Professional Skills.
-Different degree programs may use different variations of a course.
+The basic courses include Mathematics, Physics, Data Engineering, Design, User, Society & Enterprise (USE), and Professional Skills.
+There are different variants of Calculus and Physics for different degree programs.

 - Sustainable Energy: 3NBB0 Applied natural sciences formal (cf Mechanical Engineering)

 - Urban Planning & Mobility and Sustainability for the built environment: minimum 3NAB0 Applied natural sciences conceptual (cf Built Environment).
 3NBB0 allows for more options in electives and a possible switch from Built Environment to Energy.